What are level 6 SATs?

 I have three pets a hamster (called Frankie), a goldfish and a cat.

 Your child’s SATs results are mainly used for the school’s benefit.
-‘It reflects well on the school if they achieve a number of level 6s, and they get “bonus points” when it comes to assessing performance and achievement,’ explains Bethan.
-‘Ultimately, the schools with the best results are placed higher up the league tables, so level 6 passes are highly meaningful.’
+‘It reflected well on the school if they achieved a number of Level 6s, and they got “bonus points” when it comes to assessing performance and achievement,’ explains Bethan.
+‘Ultimately, the schools with the best results are placed higher up the league tables, so Level 6 passes were highly meaningful.’

-For pupils, however, there is no concrete benefit in sitting the level 6 paper.
+For pupils, however, there was no concrete benefit in sitting the Level 6 paper.
 ‘It’s good for able children to be extended, and it can also be helpful when they start secondary school as they’re likely to be streamed with equally able children,’ Bethan says.
-‘But while it’s nice for pupils to achieve a level 6, remember that really, it’s just bragging rights, and not something to get stressed about.’
+‘But while it was nice for pupils to achieve a Level 6, remember that, really, it’s just bragging rights, and not something to get stressed about.’

 Can I see some L6 past papers?

-Yes – the 2012 KS2 L6 SATs papers are available to download for English and for maths.
+Yes – the 2012, 2013 and 2014 KS2 L6 SATs papers are available to download for English and for maths from TheSchoolRun.

 What about standard KS2 SATs?

-For more advice about standard (level 3-5) KS2 SATs look through our advice about the Y6 tests, find out about the new Spelling Grammar and Punctuation Test and review the 2013 SATs schedule.
+For more advice about standard (Level 3-5) KS2 SATs look through our advice about the Y6 tests, find out about the new Spelling Grammar and Punctuation Test and review this year's SATs schedule.

 To download free KS2 SATs past papers for maths and English browse through our extensive selection.